dortmans/ros2_workshop/README.md

 ## ROS2 installation

-Install ROS 2 Foxy Fitzroy following the [instructions on the wiki](https://index.ros.org/doc/ros2/Installation/Foxy/)
+Install ROS 2 Foxy Fitzroy following the [instructions on the wiki](https://index.ros.org/doc/ros2/Installation/Foxy/).
+This [ROS2 setup script](https://github.com/Tiryoh/ros2_setup_scripts_ubuntu) will do the work for you.

 ## ROS2 via Docker